The Man From UNCLE

 morning thanks to our cat burglar."

-"HPD's tied up Waikiki's like a
+"HPD's tied up

 "Yeah, I'm afraid he will.
 I just hope